hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

+---
+title: RNAseq count matrices
+summary: In this lesson we explain the attributes of bulk RNAseq count data
+date: 2023-01-17
+---

+# Differential gene expression (DGE) analysis overview

+!!! note "Section Overview"

-Approximate time: 20 minutes
+    &#128368; **Time Estimation:** 20 minutes

-## Learning Objectives

--   Describe how to set up an RNA-seq project in R
+    &#128172; **Learning Objectives:**

--   Describe the RNA-seq and the differential gene expression analysis workflow
+    1. Describe the RNA-seq and the differential gene expression analysiscworkflow
--   Explain why negative binomial distribution is used to model RNA-seq count data
+    2. Explain why negative binomial distribution is used to model RNA-seq count data

-## Differential gene expression (DGE) analysis overview

 The goal of RNA-seq is often to perform differential expression testing to determine which genes are expressed at different levels between